haganjam/BEF_quant_scale/README.md

 The scripts in this folder are used calculate Isbell et al.'s (2018) biodiversity effects on the benthic community data from the Tjarno archipelago and perform any other analysis reported in the manuscript.

 The scripts are numbered 01 to 09 and should be run sequentially.
 All files contain a description paragraph that provides details on what the script does.
-All the scripts expected for script 05 (05_calculate_BEF_effects.R) can be run on a regular desktop computer.
+All the scripts except for script 05 (05_calculate_BEF_effects.R) can be run on a regular desktop computer.
 For script 05, we used a computer cluster as it was computationally intensive.
-Moreover, script 06 is a powershell script used to export the output files from the computer cluster into the local clone of the repository.
+Moreover, script 06 (06_benthic_analysis_export.ps1) is a powershell script used to export the output files from the computer cluster into the local clone of the repository.

+The output from the computer cluster is provided in the *results* folder:

++ benthic_BEF_effects.rds

 ### renv